Connexions/coyote/README.rst

 to a missing setting.
 (This isn't a very realistic failure, because you'd really want the client to catch the exception.)
 And finally, if the job is successful, set the status to done.

+Why decode the message in the job?
+Why not pass in the BuildRequest object instead of the raw message?
+Sending in the raw data is better because if we later want to change the interface, we don't have to change the variable naming and/or behavior.

 Installation and Tests
 ----------------------